WP 1 CaSCo Tools

 Forest and timber in the Alpine Space: An overview on frame conditions for strengthening the use of regional low carbon timber

-The purpose of this publication is to gain a comparable overview of of the forest and timber sector in different Alpine regions, represented by the CaSCo project partners.
+The purpose of this publication is to give a comparable overview of the forest and timber sector in different Alpine regions, represented by the CaSCo project partners.
 It serves to strengthen a mutual understanding and knowledge about the Alpine forest and timber sector and thereby helps to identify the strenghs and weeknesses within the timber value chains.

-Environmental product label - A comparison
+Low Carbon Timber toolkit: Environmental product label - A comparison

 The publication enables planners and architects to better assess various aspects of sustainability of products and construction materials at an early stage of the planning process.
 Thus it sets the course for more sustainable buildings.

-Sustainable building certification schemes - A comparison
+Low Carbon Timber toolkit: Sustainable building certification schemes - A comparison

 The document presents a comparison of selected relevant and known building assessment systems.
 Thereby the following key questions have been evaluated or answered, which are of importance to planners and building owners in the context of the construction process: